Plug in to the power of your peers, join a network.

 Start Early Funders Coalition for Children & Minnesota's Future

-The Start Early Funders Coalition for Children & Minnesota's Future represents more than 30 members of Minnesota's philanthropic community dedicated to providing critical leadership and funding for research, program development, public policy and grant making to improve early childhood efforts in Minnesota.
-For more information about this coalition, please visit http://startearlyfundersmn.org/.
+The Start Early Funders Coalition for Children & Minnesota's Future represents more than 20 members of Minnesota's philanthropic community dedicated to providing critical leadership and funding for research, program development, public policy and grant making to improve early childhood efforts in Minnesota.
+For more information, please visit http://startearlyfundersmn.org/.

 In order to create a safe space for grantmakers to freely discuss issues related to their work, we ask that all network participants please refrain from any solicitation.